ansible/ansible/docs/docsite/rst/dev_guide/overview_architecture.rst

 Module utilities
 ================

 When multiple modules use the same code, Ansible stores those functions as module utilities to minimize duplication and maintenance.
 For example, the code that parses URLs is ``lib/ansible/module_utils/url.py``.
-You can :ref:`write your own module utilities <appendix_module_utilities>` as well.
+You can :ref:`write your own module utilities <developing_module_utilities>` as well.
 Module utilities may only be written in Python or in PowerShell.

 Plugins
 =======

 :ref:`Plugins <plugins_lookup>` augment Ansible's core functionality.
-While modules execute on the target system (usually that means on a remote system), plugins execute on the control node.
+While modules execute on the target system in separate processes (usually that means on a remote system), plugins execute on the control node within the ``/usr/bin/ansible`` process.
 Plugins offer options and extensions for the core features of Ansible - transforming data, logging output, connecting to inventory, and more.
 Ansible ships with a number of handy plugins, and you can easily :ref:`write your own <developing_plugins>`.
 For example, you can write an :ref:`inventory plugin <developing_inventory>` to connect to any datasource that returns JSON.
 Plugins must be written in Python.

 Inventory
 =========